TQM: Total Quality Management

 - Core Values—guiding principles that simplify organizational decision-making.

 - Marketing Perspective—customer relationship management, specifically, satisfying and delivering value to customers in improving overall company value.
-Here, marketer focuses on perceived quality of products and services to satisfy customer preferences.
+Here, the marketer focuses on the perceived quality of products and services to satisfy customer preferences.

 - Financial Perspective—quality relies on measurable, results-oriented thinking restoring value to shareholders by maximizing returns for a given risk—e.g., cost-saving, revenue-generating, prudent investment.